CohortSurvival contains functions for extracting and summarising survival data using the OMOP common data model.

 #> $ age_group <chr> ">=70", ">=70", ">=70", "<70", ">=70", ">=70", ">…

-- MGUS progression cohort
+- MGUS progression to multiple myeloma cohort

 cdm$progression %>%